FuelLabs/fuel-indexer/docs/src/getting-started/indexer-service-infrastructure.md

 - a **Fuel Node**: Custom indexers monitor incoming blocks via a Fuel GraphQL server and extract information about the state of the Fuel blockchain.

-- a **PostgresQL database server**: Extracted information is saved into a database.
+- a **PostgreSQL database server**: Extracted information is saved into a database.

 - a **Web Server**: dApps can query indexers for up-to-date information and operators can deploy/remove indexers as needed.